zhongfu/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Install the app on the other computer and overwrite the `data/peoplesoft.json` file it creates with your existing `data/peoplesoft.json` file.
+**A**: Install the application on the other computer and overwrite the `data/peoplesoft.json` file it creates with your existing `data/peoplesoft.json` file.

 <br>